2015E8009361057/git-reflections/README.md

 # Git and GitHub

-Study notes of Git and GitHub.
+Study notes of How to use Git and GitHub which is a course on Udacity.
-And the course is Udacity's How to Use Git and GitHub.